maul-esel/ahkbook/en/_posts/2011-11-08-Variables-functions-commands.markdown

 If this is put in the auto-execute section, it should automatically be available to the rest of the auto-execute section below and all labels.
 There's more to be said about [variable scoping]() when we deal with functions later.

+### Concat text, numbers and variables
+If you want to concat text, numbers or variables in tradtional mode, you needn't to anything (except leave a space between 2 percent signs).

+In expressional mode, there's the *concat operator*, which is simply a dot (`.`).
+However, using it is **optional**, you may just leave a space in there.
+{% highlight ahk linenos %}; any AutoHotkey version except AutoHokey v2 and AutoHotkey_H v2.
+name := "Tim"
+message = %user% is very clever! ; tradtional concat
+{% endhighlight %}
+{% highlight ahk linenos %}; any AutoHotkey version votes := 12
+result := "Votes for " . user . ": " votes ; using 2 explicit concats and 1 implicit
+{% endhighlight %}

 ### \#MustDeclare
 ...